brihad24/15doc/README.md

 Working on Java and a bit of python.
 GLHF!
-Solving problems from the algorithms section of Hackerrank Progress = So far so good :D
+Solving problems from the algorithms section of Hackerrank Progress = So far so good :Ds